-122. Other opinions by authoritative groups on some mycotoxin mixtures were also summarised.
+128. Opinions by other authoritative groups on some mycotoxin mixtures were also summarised.
 The EFSA CONTAM Panel concluded that the available data for interactions between 4,15-DAS and other mycotoxins (T-2 and HT-2 toxins, AFs, OTA and FBs) is weak and inconclusive (EFSA, 2018).

-In contrast, the EFSA CONTAM Panel concluded that the combined effect of CIT and OTA is at most additive (EFSA, 2012).
-The JECFA Committee concluded that even though there are additive or synergistic effects observed from FB1 and AFB1 co-exposure in laboratory animals in inducing the development of preneoplastic lesions or hepatocellular carcinoma (Torres et al., 2015; Carlson et al., 2001; Gelderbloom et al., 2002), there was currently no data available on such effects in humans.
-The combined toxicity of FBs and DON were suggestive of being additive or more than additive, however, the observed effect is dependent on the endpoints measured (JECFA, 2018).
+129. In contrast, the EFSA CONTAM Panel concluded that the combined effect of CIT and OTA is, at most, additive (EFSA, 2012).
+JECFA concluded that even though there are additive or synergistic effects observed from FB1 and AFB1 co-exposure in laboratory animals in inducing the development of preneoplastic lesions or hepatocellular carcinoma (Torres et al., 2015; Carlson et al., 2001; Gelderbloom et al., 2002), there was no data available on such effects in humans.
+The combined toxicity of FBs and DON was suggestive of being additive or more than additive; however, the observed effect is dependent on the endpoints measured (JECFA, 2018).

-123. The main analytical methods to measure mycotoxins in food commodities are: ELISA, GC and LC-MS, whilst LC-MS/MS is the main analytical method for detecting and measuring co-occurrence of very low concentrations of mycotoxins, however, these advanced multi-mycotoxin techniques are not yet commonly applied in routine screening analyses due to their associated high cost.
+130. The main analytical methods to measure mycotoxins in food commodities are: ELISA, GC and LC-MS, whilst LC-MS/MS is the main analytical method for detecting and measuring co-occurrence of very low concentrations of mycotoxins; however, these advanced multi-mycotoxin techniques are not yet commonly applied in routine screening analyses due to their associated high cost.

-124. In terms of toxicokinetic data, only one human study was identified to have investigated and analysed the combined exposure to DON and ZEN (Warth et al., 2013).
+131. In terms of toxicokinetic data, only one human study was identified to have investigated and analysed the combined exposure to DON and ZEN (Warth et al., 2013).
 This study, however, had its limitations which was mainly due to the number of volunteers (n=1 male) and in effect, does not cover interindividual variations.
-It is hypothesised that the toxicokinetics of mycotoxin mixtures may need to be addressed on a case-by-case approach; however, it is recognised that the mycotoxin dose, exposure pathway, interspecies and intraspecies differences are identified as the most influential parameters that may affect observations.
+The toxicokinetics of mycotoxin mixtures may need to be addressed on a case-by-case basis; however, it is recognised that the mycotoxin dose, exposure pathway, interspecies and intraspecies differences have been identified as the most influential parameters that may affect observations.

-125. The toxic effects of some binary mycotoxins were discussed in this paper (e.g. AFB1 and FB1, OTA and DON etc., see Tables 3 - 5).
-The availability of in vivo data directly relevant for humans is scarce with most studies only covering a limited number of mycotoxin combinations and more generally focused on animal models of agricultural importance i.e. pigs and chickens.
+132. The toxic effects of some binary combinations of mycotoxins were discussed in this paper (for example, AFB1 and FB1, OTA and DON, see tables presented in the Toxicology section).
+The availability of in vivo data directly relevant for humans is scarce, with most studies covering only a limited number of mycotoxin combinations and more generally focused on animal models of agricultural importance i.e. pigs and chickens.

-126. The toxicity of combinations cannot be predicted based on the toxicity of individual mycotoxins.
-Furthermore, the comparison of studies may prove to be challenging since there is a large amount of variability between each methodology carried out due to the lack of harmonisation on combinative testing strategies for each toxicological endpoint.
+133. The toxicity of the combinations could not be predicted based on the toxicity of the individual mycotoxins.
+Furthermore, the comparison of studies was challenging as there was a large amount of variability between each methodology used, due to the lack of harmonisation on combinative testing strategies for each toxicological endpoint.

-127. In terms of exposure assessments, the use of biomarkers data was explored in the MYCHIF report by Battilani et al., (2020) (see paragraphs 27-31 and 81-86).
-It was concluded that the use of biomarkers may be premature due since there is a lack of: knowledge on the human bioavailability of the toxin combination, and the excretion rate.
+134. In terms of exposure assessments, the use of biomarker data was explored in the MYCHIF report by Battilani et al., (2020) (see paragraphs 30-35 and 88-93).
+It was concluded that the use of biomarkers may be premature, since there is a lack of: knowledge on the human bioavailability of the toxin combination, and the excretion rates.
 There are also several limitations associated with multi-biomarker monitoring.
 These include: